 How to Stay Clean While Camping

 Being a clean camper may sound like an oxymoron, but maintaining personal hygiene is important to creating a successful outdoor experience.
-Every adventurer requires different levels of cleanliness to stay happy, and the range of methods to stave off dirtiness offer options for anyone.
+Every adventurer requires different levels of cleanliness to stay happy.
+There are a range of methods to stave off dirtiness offer options for anyone.
 While some outdoorsmen, like overland enthusiast Josh Remer, refer to their “woodsy musk” as “an honorable badge of outdoor adventure,” many campers would beg to differ.

 Prior to reaching the point where all you can think about is the promise of a steamy shower, there are preventative measures you can take to reduce your impending dirtiness.
-The most vital advice: Don’t wear cotton.
-Clothing made from cotton may be comfortable at first, but the fabric quickly soaks up sweat, which rapidly gets dirty and can cause uncomfortable chafing.
+The most vital advice: don’t wear cotton.
+Clothing made from cotton may be comfortable at first, but the fabric quickly soaks up sweat.
+Cotton will rapidly gets dirty and can cause uncomfortable chafing.
 Choosing synthetic materials will help wick moisture and stop sweat from lingering on your body.

 Recently returned from a trip to Zion National Park, Joshua Riggins states, “I find that synthetics seem to dry a lot faster than cotton.
 They also don’t cause blistering or chafing in areas that normally suffer from these issues.”